midas-network/tycho_national_incidence/README.md

 ## Data Processing Pipeline

 Scripts in the `src` directory pull data from Zenodo and census to create processed data stored in the `process_data` directory.
-The data are also duplicated in the `raw` directory.
+The raw data are also stored in the `raw` directory.

 ## Output

+### Data

+The output of the data processing pipeline is available in the `process_data` directory.

+The directory contains 4 files:

+- `census.csv`: population size per year and location (state, national) since 1900 to 2023.
+- `national_incidence_rate_lvl1.csv`: case count (`"value"`) and incidence rate per 100,000 (`"incidence_rate"`) per disease and per week (`"date"`).
+For each disease, the vaccine introduction year (extracted from the NEJM article) is available and set to the first day of the year for visualization purposes (`"vaccine"`)
+- `vaccine_year_introduction.csv`: year of the vaccine introduction for each disease of interest (extracted from the NEJM article).
+- `sysdata.rda`: internal location dictionary to help with standardizing location name in between different sources.

+### Visualization

 The Visualization folder contains multiple outputs files and code in a quarto file to generate them.